veillette/physics-book/contents/ch15TheFirstLawOfThermodynamics.md

 but not the reverse, under a given set of conditions.
 For example, although body fat can be converted to do work and produce heat transfer, work done on the body and heat transfer into it cannot be converted to body fat.
-Otherwise, we could skip lunch by sunning ourselves or by walking down stairs.
+Otherwise, we could skip lunch by sunning ourselves or by walking downstairs.
 Another example of an irreversible thermodynamic process is photosynthesis.
 This process is the intake of one form of energy—light—by plants and its conversion to chemical potential energy.
 Both applications of the first law of thermodynamics are illustrated